News & Blogs

 First up, let’s talk about visas.

-Nationals from most countries, except Singapore, Maldives and Seychelles, are required to obtain an Electronic Travel Authorisation (ETA) when visiting Sri Lanka.
+Nationals from most countries, except China, India, Indonesia, Russia, Thailand, Malaysia, and Japan, are required to obtain an Electronic Travel Authorisation (ETA) when visiting Sri Lanka.

 This can be done online and there is usually a fee of $20.